risc0/risc0-foundry-template/README.md

 ## Dependencies

 First, [install Rust] and [Foundry], and then restart your terminal.
-Next, you will need to install the `cargo risczero` tool.

 ```sh
 # Install Rust